What is cross docking?

 One of the definitions of cross docking, cross-docking is one of the most common methods of supply management.
 It is a logistics technique used in the transport and perishable goods industries.
 Specifically, it involves moving goods from the arrival docks to the departure docks, without passing through the warehouse.

 Cross-docking is an operation that consolidates packages by order from a sorting platform.
 This technique makes it possible to prepare orders without having to use a warehouse.
 It is therefore not necessary to store the goods in order to collect the ordered items (a parcel arriving on a cross-docking platform remains there for less than 24 hours).
+Companies that use cross docking.

 This technique is therefore interesting in terms of reactivity and cost, but it requires a high level of technical expertise, both in terms of grouping parcels and the approach to transport on the platform.
 Indeed, upstream transport must be perfectly controlled so that physical flows converge on the platform in a very short space of time.
 Cross-docking is often associated with the collection of suppliers for direct delivery.